MicrosoftDocs/learn/learn-pr/wwl-azure/close-out-course/includes/1-introduction.md

 Employers are looking for very specific markers of readiness and skill attainment when hiring – more and more they're seeking out candidates with industry-recognized technical certification, like those from Microsoft.

 Your students want more than a diploma, they want real-world skills that make them employable from the outset.
-Further, employers highly value graduates who have their degree plus an industry recognized certification.
+Further, employers highly value graduates who have a degree plus an industry recognized certification.

 ### Learning Objectives